-What Is the Purpose of the Annual Meeting?
+What is the purpose of the Annual Meeting?

-At the Annual Meeting, stockholders will act on the matters listed in our Notice of Meeting, including the election of the seven directors named in this proxy statement, approval of the Company's 2014 Omnibus Incentive Plan and the ratification of the appointment of BDO USA, LLP as our independent registered public accounting firm for the year ending December 31, 2014.
+At the Annual Meeting, stockholders will act on the matters listed in our Notice of Meeting, including the election of the seven directors named in this proxy statement, approval of the NMI Amended and Restated 2014 Omnibus Incentive Plan, and the ratification of the appointment of BDO USA, LLP (BDO) as our independent registered public accounting firm for the year ending December 31, 2017.

-Who Is Entitled to Notice of and to Vote at the Annual Meeting?
+Who is entitled to notice of and to vote at the Annual Meeting?

-Only stockholders of record at the close of business on March 13, 2014, the record date for the Annual Meeting, are entitled to receive notice and to vote.
+Only stockholders of record at the close of business on March 17, 2017, the record date for the Annual Meeting, are entitled to receive notice and to vote.
 For each share of Class A common stock that you held on that date, you are entitled to one vote on each matter considered at the meeting.
-On the record date, 58,067,326 shares of Class A common stock were outstanding and entitled to vote.
+On the record date, 59,470,929 shares of Class A common stock were outstanding and entitled to vote.

-Why did I receive a notice in the mail regarding Internet availability of proxy materials instead of a paper copy of printed materials?
+Why did I receive a notice regarding internet availability of proxy materials instead of a paper copy of printed materials?

-Pursuant to rules adopted by the U.S. Securities and Exchange Commission (the "SEC"), we are permitted to furnish proxy materials, including this proxy statement, to our stockholders by providing access to such documents on the Internet instead of mailing printed copies.
+Pursuant to rules adopted by the U.S. Securities and Exchange Commission (SEC), we are permitted to furnish proxy materials, including this proxy statement, to our stockholders by providing access to such documents on the Internet instead of mailing printed copies.
 Consequently, our stockholders generally will not receive paper copies of our proxy materials unless they request them.
-Beginning on or about March 26, 2014, we will mail to our stockholders of record and beneficial owners a Notice of Internet Availability of Proxy Materials (the "Availability Notice") containing instructions on how to access this proxy statement and our Annual Report via the Internet and vote online.
+Beginning on or about March 31, 2017, we will send to our stockholders the Availability Notice containing instructions on how to access this proxy statement and our Annual Report via the Internet and vote online.
 As a result, you will not receive a printed copy of the proxy materials in the mail unless you request a copy.
 All stockholders will have the ability to access the proxy materials on a website referred to in the Availability Notice and may request a printed set of the proxy materials free of charge by mail or electronically from such website.
 If you would like to receive a printed or electronic copy of our proxy materials, you should follow the instructions for requesting such materials included in the Availability Notice.
-By participating in the e-proxy process, we will save money on the cost of printing and mailing documents to you and lessen the harmful environmental impacts of our annual stockholders' meetings.
+By participating in the e-proxy process, we save printing and mailing expenses and reduce the environmental impact of our Annual Meeting.